Canadian Soccer Association: Drone spying scandal

 On July 22, 2024, New Zealand's women's soccer team made a startling report to French authorities, claiming a drone had been flying over their practice sessions in Saint-Étienne.
 French investigators quickly traced the drone to Joseph Lombardi, a staff member of Canada Soccer.

 The Canadian Olympic Committee (COC) confirmed that both Lombardi and assistant coach Jasmine Mander, had been sent home.
 In response, Canadian head coach Beverly Priestman issued a public statement clarifying that, while she hadn't "directed" the staffers responsible for the drone, she was stepping down from coaching the upcoming game.
 She also offered an apology to New Zealand, acknowledging that the actions didn't reflect the values her team stands for.
 Canada Soccer quickly launched an investigation into the matter, with FIFA soon announcing it would hold its own disciplinary hearings.

 Canada Soccer's CEO, Kevin Blue, spoke to reporters, suggesting that, based on initial findings, the drone incident might not have been an isolated one, but part of a "systemic culture."
 He added that Priestman would not be coaching the Canadian team at the Paris Olympics.

 Following their investigation, FIFA announced that Priestman, Lombardi, and Mander were all found responsible for "offensive behavior" and violations of fair play.
 As a result, the three were handed a one-year ban from all soccer-related activities, and Canada's national team was hit with a six-point penalty in the ongoing Olympics, making their already challenging route to the knockout stages even harder.

+According to documentation from CONMEBOL’s disciplinary process, a member of Canada Soccer’s staff operated a drone over the ESPN Wide World of Sports Complex while another national team was conducting a closed training session during the 2024 COPA America weeks prior to the Paris incident.

+Submissions made by the Canada men’s national team during the CONMEBOL disciplinary process argued that the staff member was filming an empty pitch, not an active training session.
+According to Canada Soccer’s explanation, the footage was intended for motivational and promotional video purposes, and the organization denied that the staff member had inappropriately filmed a closed training session.

+The matter was adjudicated by CONMEBOL during the Copa América tournament.
+Following its review of the incident and the submissions provided, CONMEBOL imposed disciplinary measures for a violation of Articles 11.1 and 11.2 of the CONMEBOL Disciplinary Code related to integrity, loyalty, and sportsmanship and prohibits conduct that discredits football or seeks to obtain an improper sporting advantage.